deadlydog/deadlydog.github.io/ReadMe.md

 Here's a list of places I've changed code:

 - `assets/css/main.scss`: Adjusted font sizes a bit.
-- `_includes/archive-single.html`: Added post date in with the reading time.
+- `_includes/read-time.html`: Added post/page date in with the reading time.
 - `_config.yml` file.

 Here's a list of files I've added or changed: